Postulates of special relativity: Alternative derivations of special relativity

 Historically, Hendrik Lorentz and Henri Poincaré (1892–1905) derived the Lorentz transformation from Maxwell's equations, which served to explain the negative result of all aether drift measurements.
 By that the luminiferous aether becomes undetectable in agreement with what Poincaré called the principle of relativity (see History of Lorentz transformations and Lorentz ether theory).
 A more modern example of deriving the Lorentz transformation from electrodynamics (without using the historical aether concept at all), was given by Richard Feynman.

+George Francis FitzGerald already made an argument similar to Einstein's in 1889, in response to the Michelson–Morley experiment seeming to show both postulates to be true.
+He wrote that a length contraction is "almost the only hypothesis that can reconcile" the apparent contradictions.
+Lorentz independently came to similar conclusions, and later wrote "the chief difference being that Einstein simply postulates what we have deduced".